Living Well by Design

 Aligning the Mind and Body

 When it comes to well-being, most of us do our best to take care of our bodies and our minds, yet often ignore the very spaces in which we live, work, play, and heal.
+Of course, as you can see if you look at a site such as modernethanolfireplaces.com/blogs/news/best-interior-design-sites, there are a huge number of people that do value this and share their interests online.
 In the realm of interior design, there is a fundamental shift in the way many designers and architects are planning and designing spaces.
 Integrating fully equipped home gyms, exercise rooms, or yoga/meditation spaces are all ways that the industry is helping to connect our external wellness activities to our internal environment.
 When you consider that we spend close to 90% of our time indoors, it is essential that we pay attention to our interior space planning to facilitate a more balanced life.

 Many homeowners are looking for wellness, not only close to home, on a semi-annual trip to a wellness spa, or the occasional visit to a local spa, but also, within their homes.
 A few simple changes to the way we look at our interiors allow us to promote our health and well-being on a daily basis, with little to no effort.

 The purpose of Holistic Interior Design is to create interior spaces that promote the well-being of people and the environment

 On a larger scale, we can reduce our carbon footprint and source materials for renovations or builds that meet emissions reduction standards.
 But, considering how much time we spend indoors, and how our surroundings impact our physical and psychological health, overall design must ensure that we create ideal environments that align with who we are at the core, and that promote all aspects of well-being.

 Considering how much time we spend indoors, and how our surroundings impact our physical and psychological health, overall design must ensure that we create ideal environments that align with who we are at the core